LSDcircuits/lsd_ultraS/README.txt

 documentation folder:

-- Derivations and formulas used
+- Derivations and formulas used ( working on digitalizing this)
 - Code description
 - Measured results